 Some people who are struggling with a mood disorder may even begin thinking of suicide, even in a passive manner known as “suicidal ideation.”
 If you’re experiencing suicidal thoughts of any degree, now is the time to reach out for medical help.

 At Foundation Psychiatry, Dr. Tumeh and his team of experienced mental health professionals can provide accurate diagnoses and help assist patients with ways to skillfully cope with symptoms of mood disorders.

 To get the most effective care, your mood disorder treatment will begin with a full professional clinical evaluation.
 Dr. Tumeh and his team use a combination of proven techniques, including:

 Regulation of sleeping patterns

-Additionally, Foundation Psychiatry is proud to offer cutting-edge Treatments for persistent, treatment-resistant depression that can be associated with mood disorders.
-We are fully certified to utilize Spravato, as well as ketamine to treat these disorders.
+Additionally, Foundation Psychiatry is proud to offer cutting-edge for persistent, treatment-resistant depression that can be associated with mood disorders.
+We are fully certified to utilize SPRAVATO, as well as ketamine to treat these disorders.

 Patients who experience psychosis, including those with certain types of bipolar disorder, experience abnormal and unusual perceptions in hearing, seeing, or even thinking (e.g. delusional thinking and paranoia).
 These patients are treated with antipsychotic medications and psychotherapy aimed at recognizing abnormal perceptions and coping with them appropriately.